grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Everyone silently gripped their stations.

-"They're turning Percy."
-Said Hemi.
+"They are turning Percy."
+Said Hemi from the sonar station.
 He tapped a light rhythm on Cassandra's shoulder to draw her attention to a new unique sound in their headsets.
-"Sounds like they are flooding torpedo tubes."
+"Sounds like they are flooding torpedo tubes!"

-A loud ringing ping echoed through the steel hull of the boat.
-It hit them broadside, and passed through.
+A loud ping resonated from every steel piece of the boat.
+It hit broadside, and passed right through them.
 It rang off the opposite side of the _Prospect's_ hull and echoed back through the air to their ears.
-The ranging equipment lit up with the exact distance and direction of the pursuing sub.
+At the sonar station, the ranging equipment lit up with the exact distance and direction of the pursuing sub.
 Hemi read the coordinates off the range display and relayed them to Percy.
-"Their ranging ping puts them at 612 meters of our rear port side."
+"That ranging ping of theirs puts them at 612 meters off our rear port side."

 "Now they have everything they need to fire on us."
 Percy said to herself.
-2k

 Half a minute later Hemi heard the unmistakable sound of a torpedo being pressed out of its tube.
 "Torpedo in the water!"

 Nobody said anything, instinctively listening to the space around them.
 After a few seconds the ping of the torpedo homing on the _Prospect_ started bouncing of the hull with the timed rhythm of a ticking clock.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Take off your headset Cassandra."
 Said Hemi, pointing at the range-finding equipment that lit up with the direction and remaining distance between them and the torpedo.
 It updated immediately following each ping --- the torpedo was gaining about 100 meters between pings.